jgyates/genmon/README.md

         The program uses the file genmon.conf to for configuration data.
-Edit this file place it in the /etc directory before running the program. genmon.py uses the following modules so they are external dependancies of the program so they will need to be install before running the program:
+Edit this file place it in the /etc directory before running the program. genmon.py uses the following modules so they are external dependancies of the program and they will need to be install before running the program:

-        crcmod - https://pypi.python.org/pypi/crcmod, used for CRC MODBUS calculation pyserial - https://pypi.python.org/pypi/pyserial/2.7, used for serial.
+        crcmod - https://pypi.python.org/pypi/crcmod, used for MODBUS CRC calculation pyserial - https://pypi.python.org/pypi/pyserial/2.7, used for serial.
 Download the source and follow the instructions at https://github.com/gsutil-mirrors/crcmod communication.
 This can be installed via the following command: